Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ## Owner Goals
 - Present stories to users in a readable, accessible format.
 - Create, update, and delete stories.
-- Categorize stories.
+- Include features like images, notes, and categories in stories.
-- Add images and notes to stories.
+- Save stories as drafts if they are not yet ready for publication.

 # Design
 In terms of visuals and data, Legendarium is inspired by the Code Institute "I Think Therefore I Blog" Codestar walkthrough project.
 Following the lessons in that walkthrough to gain understanding of the underlying principles, I made informed choices about where to retain elements, where to make partial changes, and where to add new styling and models.